BLRussell-09/BLRussell-09.github.io/README.md

-If you're reading this, it's too late.
+If, you're reading this it's too late.